 Nous dansions (danser = dans + ions) ensemble.

 It is important to remember that verbs in the ‘past progressive’ tense are almost always going to be in the imparfait when translated into French.
 However, when translating ‘perfect tense’ verbs into French, it isn’t as easy to determine since in this case the use of the imparfait or the passé composé would depend on what the rest of the sentence is saying.

 Watch the video below for a quick recap on Passé Composé vs Imparfait:

 When narrating a story

 If you’re describing a set of events that happened and formed the story of your discussion then the tense used is the Passé Composé.

 Je suis arrivé à l’hôpital.

 I arrived at the hospital.

-In this instance, the focus is on you having arrived at the hospital.
-It’s an event that happened at that very moment.
+In this instance, the focus is on the action of you having arrived at the hospital.
+It’s one event that happened at that very moment.

 Les enfants jouaient dans le parc derrière moi et je pouvais entendre leurs sons.